hkwu/ghastly/docs/README.md

 If you're not familiar with the concept of middleware, it's useful to think of them as layers stacked on top of the command handler.
 Each layer can intercept and potentially alter what gets sent into the next layer.
 We will cover middleware usage and the process of creating your own middleware in [another section](#middleware1).

 #### Defining a Handler
 It's time to dive deeper into actually building a command handler.
-There are two main ideas here:
-* Responses are values.
-* Context is injected.
+Keep in mind two things: **responses are values** and **context is injected**.

 ##### Response Types
 Handlers don't actually need to interact with the Discord.js `Message` object in order to send responses.
 Ghastly can evaluate the return value of handlers and automate the response process based on the returned value's type.
 This saves you from repeating `message.channel.sendMessage()` in every single one of your handlers.